nirojasva/spectral-benchmark/README.md

 # Benckmark for Anomaly Detection on Spectral Datastreams

-This is the implementation of the comparative benchmark of multivariate online anomaly detection methods including Online Bootstrapping K-Nearest Neighbor (OBKNN) published in [[paper](https://hal.science/hal-05115467)] with appendix [[app.](appendix.pdf)]
+This is the implementation of the comparative benchmark of multivariate online anomaly detection methods including Online Bootstrapping K-Nearest Neighbor (OBKNN) published in [[paper](https://hal.science/hal-05115467)] with appendix [[app.](appendix.pdf)].

 ## Installation